 Table 1: Classical Financing Stages and their Characteristics

-In order to get a reliable picture of a company and the risks within, a top-down company assessment, including the above mentioned criteria 1 to 5, have to be completed.
-Of course, not all factors will be equally relevant in all situations.
-In fact, certain factors may also vary from industry to industry and depending on the financing stage, some criteria might even overpower others.
-Additionally, some company`s may also exhibit “killer criteria” which – if not met – can be so relevant that an investment might not be possible (e.g. a good management team has a product with a relevant USP available but due to the lack of patents, the competition will sweep through fast).
+Additionally, some companies may also exhibit “killer criteria” which, if not met, can outweigh any number of supposed benefits (e.g. a good management team has a product with a relevant USP available but due to a lack of patents, competition will soon overtake them).
 But following through on the key focus areas outlined will ensure that a balanced assessment has been performed that equally matches the risks being undertaken.